 Space complexity is meant to measure the amount of temporary storage (i.e., computer's memory) used when performing a computational task.
-Since much of our focus will be on using an amount of memory that is sub-linear in the input length, it is important to use a model in which one can differentiate memory used for computation from memory used for storing the initial input and/or the final output.
+Since much of our focus will be on using an amount of memory that is sub-linear in the input length, it is important to use a model in which one can differentiate memory used for computation from memory used for storing the initial input or the final output.
 That is, we do not want to count the input and output themselves within the space of computation, and thus formulate that they are delivered on special devices that are not considered memory.
 On the other hand, we have to make sure that the input and output devices cannot be abused for providing work space (which is uncounted for).
 This leads to the convention by which the input device (e.g., a designated input-tape of a multi-tape Turing machine) is read-only, whereas the output device (e.g., a designated output-tape of a such machine) is write-only.
-With this convention in place, we define space-complexity as accounting only for the use of space on the other (storage) devices (e.g., the work-tapes of a multi-tape Turing machine).
+Thus, space complexity accounts for the use of space on the other (storage) devices (e.g., the work-tapes of a multi-tape Turing machine)